Zerg620/Zerg620.github.io/_posts/2016-6-7-Testing-Code.markdown

 <h1>My first HTML Example<h1>
 <p>HTML is already all over this website! <p>

-In fact, I think this right here is a part of Markdown!
+In fact, I think this right here is a part of Markdown!<br>
 <a href="https://https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#h1">Markdown Cheatsheet</a>